Open through October 31, 2022

-You'll be surprised at how gentle and graceful the animals are in the water, as they swim past your hands.
+You'll be surprised at how gentle and graceful the animals are in the water, as they swim past and under your hands.
 Our stingrays can't sting you.
 At the Zoo, the stingrays' barbs are painlessly clipped back just as human fingernails are clipped.
 Staff monitor the stingrays throughout the season to ensure that the barbs stay neatly trimmed.

 Zoo interpreters will be on hand to assist visitors and share information on the animals and ocean conservation.